“Even if you are on the right track you will get run over if you just sit there.”

 What Will I Learn From This Course?

-- Identify and use resources available at Texas Tech to support student safety and wellness.
+- Identify and use resources available at Texas Tech to support academic success, safety, and wellness.